Achieving Universal Health Coverage: The role of Routine Health Information Systems

 - Jean-Pierre de Lamalle then further expanded on the topic by providing a use case and presented on CERHIS, an information system based on android tablets for health facilities in low-resource environments, and the lessons learned from a pilot project in Kinshasa, including the importance of good governance.

 Following the last round of presentations, was a final Q&A period.
 The session concluded with Jean-Pierre making final remarks and welcoming participants to join a reception to enjoy light refreshments and networking.
+You can find the presentation slides here: Part 1 and Part 2.

 During the week, RHINO took the opportunity to conduct a Core Group meeting to discuss follow-up items from the last Board of Director’s meeting, including membership, ideas for website development, and nominees for Board Members.